As a WordPress user or developer, you need to know about automatic updates to WordPress.

 WordPress has a setting that allows you to turn off automatic updates.
 Automatic updates, on the other hand, are recommended because they usually address critical security issues and vulnerabilities.

-You can turn on automated WordPress updates for major releases once you’ve set up automatic WordPress backups.
+You can turn on automatic updates to WordPress for major releases once you’ve set up automatic WordPress backups.

 Method 1.
 Enable Automatic WordPress Updates for Major Releases Using a Plugin